Shapeways Content Policy and Notice Takedown Procedure

 Users of the Shapeways Service are responsible for making sure their content complies with this Content Policy.

 As specified in our Terms & Conditions, we expect that the creator of a 3D design hold the copyrights to the content.
 Hence, please only upload your own original work, work that is freely available through a Creative Commons license, or work that does not infringe on the rights of another copyright holder.
+Users who repeatedly violate the rights of others are subject to the Shapeways repeat infringer policy and may have their access to Shapeways revoked.

 On the Shapeways portal you can let other people see your work by making a model "display to the public” and you can "offer for sale to others".
 None of these settings will mean that any rights you have to this model will be transferred to the people viewing or ordering your model.